 The Japanese garden (called Suikeien) is around the back of the temple.
 You’ll follow a walkway that leaves the main building taking you on an extremely beautiful, calming and tranquil adventure.
 The garden isn’t huge, but is more than big enough and makes up with it’s exquisitely detailed and textured content.
 The pond hosts a number of carp and turtles for you to say hello to on your way around, as well as a few stone pagodas standing in glory, many plants and, a number of trees.

 Both the wooden carvings, and the garden can be viewed at the very reasonable cost of ¥400.
 You can also make use of the machine in the garden’s old guesthouse that dispenses four types of free hot or cold tea.
-Don't forget that we have a fantastic guide here, all about etiquette whilst visiting temples and shrines.

 I managed to time my trip for when prayers were being chanted by the priest.
 This coupled with the regular gongs made my visit feel both authentic and atmospheric.